WooCommerce Critical Error – Checkout Page Failure

 Error Logs and Debugging

 Debugging exposes issues.
-You might find conflicts that you wouldn’t see otherwise.
-It’s a straightforward approach to understanding your site’s blunders.
+You might find that you would.
+It’s a straightforward approach to standing you blunders.

 Next, look for updates.
 Plug-in updates frequently fix bugs and compatibility issues.